Equipment Tracking: Best Practices & Technology Guide

 What happens when items “disappear” from your site?
 You have to get them back somehow, which usually means money out of your wallet, and added unexpected costs.

-Large or small items don’t matter- it is a loss costs, and it needs to be avoided as best as possible!
+Large or small items don’t matter- it is a loss cost, and it needs to be avoided as best as possible!

 Most companies don’t have the structures in place to appropriately control job site assets like tools and equipment.